Straight from the cookbook:

 1 fresh green chilli, optional

-Patak's Korma paste is a good
+Patak's Korma paste is a good substitute for making your own |

 1 small bunch of fresh coriander